 - Paul A. Brouillette, Secretary, Pride at McLean LGTBQ & Allies Employee Resource Group

-- Bill Carlezon, PhD, Chief, Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research
+- Bill Carlezon, PhD, Chief, Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research

 - Lori Etringer, MBA, Vice President and Chief Development Officer

 - Linda M. Flaherty, RN, PMHCNS-BC, Senior Vice President, Patient Care Services